-The spindle is automatically returned to its upper most position upon release of the handle.
-It is recommended that the handle be allowed to slowly return to the top position after all holes have been drilled in the material.
+The spindle is automatically returned to its upper most position when the handle is released.
+It is recommended that the handle be allowed to slowly return to the top position after each hole has been drilled.
 This spring has been properly adjusted at the factory and should not be disturbed unless absolutely necessary.
 To adjust the return spring, proceed as follows: